 Figure 2: The bake house © Historic Royal Palaces

-If you would like to find out more about the revival of the kitchens, you can watch this short video on Youtube in which Lee Prosser, the lead Historic Royal Palace curator on the project, explains some of the conservation work undertaken.
+If you would like to find out more about the revival of the kitchens, you can watch Lee Prosser the lead curator on the project, explain some of the conservation work undertaken.

 Each room in the kitchens had a specific function.
 As you entered, you came into a corridor which acted as the thoroughfare from the main kitchen to the White House.
 Dishes to be taken up to the house were placed on a serving hatch on the door of the kitchen.